chiu/accounting-ml-project/README.md

 ## Table of Contents:
 * data: data from here has been emptied out, data can be found on SFU cluster under hdfs in `/user/vcs/`

 * data_integration: code for integrating financial reports from CompuStat with AAER and IBES data.

+    `data_integration.py`: merging of annual, aaer and ibes dataset.

+    `aaer_labelling.py` contains custom udf function for labelling records as as misstatement or not misstatement. used for creating our class label.

+    `ibes_integration_fix-Copy1.ipynb` fix for bug involving joining annual with ibes which incorrect join conditions.

 * eda: code for heatmap, number of misstatements per industry plots.
-* experimental: sandbox for code

 * machine_learning: location of the logistic regression and random forest code.

    Contains the following: